-Observed reductions of total solar irradiance by biomass-burning aerosols in the Brazilian Amazon and Zambian Savanna
+Observed Reductions of Total Solar Irradiance by Biomass-Burning Aerosols in the Brazilian Amazon and Zambian Savanna

-J. S. Schafer,^{1,3} T. F. Eck,^{2,3} B. N. Holben,3 P. Artaxo,4 M. A. Yamasoe,4 and A. S. Procopio4

-Received 1 November 2001; revised 29 March 2002; accepted 5 April 2002; published 5 September 2002.
+J.S.
+Schafer^{1,3}, T.F.
+Eck^{2,3}, B.N.
+Holben3, P. Artaxo4, M.A.
+Yamasoe4, A.S.
+Procopio4

-Several aerosol and solar flux monitoring sites were [1] established in Brazil for the Large Scale Biosphere-Atmosphere Experiment in Amazônia project.
+Abstract.
+Several aerosol and solar flux monitoring sites were established in Brazil for the Large Scale Biosphere-Atmosphere Experiment in Amazonia project.
 CIMEL sunphotometers and collocated pyranometers were employed at two southern Amazonian sites in order to quantify instantaneous reductions of total irradiance due to high aerosol optical thickness (AOT) smoke events (relative to values modeled for background aerosol conditions).
 Results from the Brazilian sites are presented for 1999 and for comparison, a similar analysis is discussed for data from three south-central African sites during the burning season of 2000.

-The relative reductions in total irradiance at the surface resulting from biomass burning aerosol are observed to be substantial at all sites, ranging from 16% for an aerosol optical thickness (500 nm) of 1.0 for the Brazilian sites to an average rate of 22% for the African sites.
-For a solar zenith interval $(25-35^{\circ})$, these rates equate to reductions of roughly 145 W/m^2 and 210 W/m^2 respectively, for an AOT = 1.0.
-Instantaneous reductions of 337 W/m^2 were observed for the heaviest smoke conditions (AOT: \sim 3.0) in Brazil.
-INDEX TERMS: 0360 Atmospheric Composition and Structure: Transmission and scattering of radiation; 0305 Atmospheric Composition and Structure: Aerosols and particles (0345, 4801); 3360 Meteorology and Atmospheric Dynamics: Remote sensing.
-Citation: Schafer, J. S., T. F. Eck, B. N. Holben, P. Artaxo, M. A. Yamasoe, and A. S. Procopio, Observed reductions of total solar irradiance by biomassburning aerosols in the Brazilian Amazon and Zambian Savanna, Geophys.
-Res.
-Lett., 29(17), 1823, doi:10.1029/2001GL014309, 2002.
+The relative reductions in total irradiance at the surface resulting from biomass burning aerosol are observed to be substantial at all sites, ranging from 16% for an aerosol optical thickness (500nm) of 1.0 for the Brazilian sites to an average rate of 22% for the African sites.
+For a solar zenith interval (25-35°), these rates equate to reductions of roughly -145 W/m2 and -210 W/m2 respectively, for a unit AOT.
+Instantaneous reductions of 337 W/m2 were observed for the heaviest smoke conditions (AOT: \sim 3.0) in Brazil.

-1. Introduction
+Introduction

-[2] Atmospheric aerosols modify climate by direct absorption and scattering of solar energy and indirectly when fine mode aerosols act as auxiliary cloud condensation nuclei (CCN), thereby decreasing average cloud droplet size and enhancing planetary albedo [Facchini et al., 1999].
+Atmospheric aerosols modify climate by direct absorption and scattering of solar energy and indirectly when fine mode aerosols act as auxiliary cloud condensation nuclei (CCN), thereby decreasing average cloud droplet size and enhancing planetary albedo [Facchini et al., 1999].
 Additionally, absorbing aerosols may also modify climate by the semi-direct effect [Hansen et al., 1997] wherein heating of the aerosol layer reduces cloud cover by increasing atmospheric stability or by evaporating clouds [Ackerman et al., 2000].
-Highly absorbing smoke aerosols, such as are regularly produced in great quantity during the annual biomass-burning season in Amazonia have a substantial effect on the regional radiation budget and climate.
+Highly absorbing smoke aerosols, such as are regularly produced in great quantity during the annual biomass-burning season in Amazonia have an effect on the regional radiation budget and climate dramatically larger than that observed in even the most polluted of urban environments.